GREEN SCHOOL INITIATIVE 2022/23 UPDATES!!

-Green Schools encourage teachers to bring activities that offer ecological enrichment and appreciation for the natural world into their classroom.
-Those that participate are called Green Teachers and as the number of Green Teachers in each school grows, the school can become a Green School.
+The Green School Initiative encourages teachers to bring activities that offer ecological enrichment and appreciation for the natural world into their classroom.
+Those that participate are called Green Teachers and when a school has five Green Teachers, the school can become a certified Cobb County Green School.
 Green Classrooms and Schools are recognized annually for their efforts.

-The Green School initiative is a program of the Cobb County Water System Watershed Stewardship and Water Efficiency Programs, Cobb County Parks and Creation Natural Resources Unit, and Keep Cobb Beautiful.
+The Green School Initiative is a program of the Cobb County Water System’s Watershed Stewardship and Water Efficiency Programs, Cobb County Parks Natural Resource Management, and Keep Cobb Beautiful.

 The purpose of this initiative is to recognize schools in Cobb County with an active environmental education program and encourage other schools to develop environmentally based education initiatives within their schools.

-The primary focus of the program is conservation, preservation, and beautification of our environment.
+The primary focus of the program is developing a basic knowledge and understanding of the importance of conserving and preserving our environment.
 The program annually recognizes Cobb County classrooms and schools that have met the Green School requirements.
-These schools recognized for participating in activities that promote good environmental stewardship.
+These schools are recognized for participating in activities that promote good environmental stewardship.

 A Green School Silver Medal Award:

-10 -14 Green Classrooms (10 - 14 teachers doing five earth-friendly activities throughout the year and completing their Activities Log)
+10 -14 Green Classrooms (10 - 14 teachers doing five earth-friendly activities throughout the year and submitting their completed Activities Log)

 A Green School Gold Medal Award:

-15 or more Green Classrooms (15+ teachers doing five earth-friendly activities throughout the year and completing their Activities Log)
+15 or more Green Classrooms (15+ teachers doing five earth-friendly activities throughout the year and submitting their completed Activities Log)

 Become A Green School